 The largest event is the Skills Ontario Competitions in May which also hosts the FNMI Workshop and Conference, Young Women’s Conference and a variety of hands-on workshops.
 There were 92 elementary and 64 secondary students who represented YRDSB at the virtual Skills Ontario Competitions in May 2023.
 Four students won medals and one moved to the Skills National Competition in Winnipeg, and received a silver medal at the Nationals.

 Students are supported in successfully transitioning from elementary to secondary and from secondary to their initial post-secondary destination.

 Elementary to Secondary:

-- Funding to support transitions meetings between elementary and secondary teachers
+Funding (release time) to support transitions meetings between elementary and secondary teachers

-- Providing information and resources through email and web resources to Elementary Transitions/Guidance Teachers to support Grade 8 students as they plan for their transition to secondary and beyond
+Providing information and resources through email and web resources to educators to support Grade 8 students as they plan for their transition to secondary and beyond

 Secondary to Post-Secondary:

 Education Career Fairs Career at various secondary schools